grssnbchr/rddj-reproducibility-workflow/README.md

 For deployment, we want the following:

 (* The RMarkdown should be automagically knitted to HTML)
-* The knitted RMarkdown file (`main.html`) should be pushed as `ìndex.html`, so it is shown on the GitHub Page
+* The knitted RMarkdown file (`main.html`) should be pushed as `index.html`, so it is shown on the GitHub Page
 * The R code and the input files should be made available for download as a **zipped folder**, so everyone can rerun the RMarkdown and/or modify the code and produce the output folder.

 In order to automate this deployment process, we create a little shell script.

-First, make sure you are in the master branch
+First, make sure you are in the master branch and you have a clean working directory.
 ```
 git checkout master
 ```